Today is National Stress Awareness Day.

-It doesn’t matter your age, your location or what field you work in, everybody stresses out, and some of us have trouble telling when we are feeling stressed.
+It doesn’t matter your age, your location or what field you work in, everybody stresses out.
+When feeling overwhelmed, some of us have trouble telling that we are feeling stressed.

-Identifying stressors is one thing but dealing with them in a healthy and productive way is another.
-For many, turning to risky behaviors like drinking, using drugs or having unsafe sex are escapes from stress.
+Identifying stressors is one thing, but dealing with them in a healthy and productive way is another.
+For many, turning to risky behaviors like drinking large amounts of alcohol, using drugs or having unsafe sex are escapes.
+Stress and addiction go hand-in-hand.

 While these behaviors might cause temporary relief, indulging them will ultimately make the symptoms of stress worse.
-They will probably become stressors in and of themselves.
+They will probably only create more stressful situations.

-Having someone tell you to sweat it out might seem trite, but there are good reasons for why it is suggested to stressed-out folks so frequently.
+It might seem trite to have someone tell you to sweat it out as a form of stress reduction.
+But there are good reasons for why it is suggested to stressed-out folks so frequently.
 Exercising releases endorphins which feel good not only in the moment, but also can increase self-esteem in the long term.

 Exercise can work as either a stress reliever—taking away the edge after a long day of work—or a stress inoculator—getting the endorphins flowing early to prevent stress.